Blog home

 When Things Don’t Go to Plan

-Even with the best planning, routines don’t always run smoothly.
-And remember, that is ok.
+Even with the best planning, routines don’t always run as smoothly as we would like.
+Remember, this is ok.
+We will all have those days.
 Some days will just feel more chaotic than others.
-When this happens:

 • Celebrate Small Wins: Even if not everything goes to plan, celebrate what has worked!
 Small bits of success are still progress in the right direction.